-His marriage to Jane Mitcham had ended and on December 12, 1957, Jerry married 14 year old Myra Gale Brown, his second cousin.
+His marriage to Jane Mitcham had ended, but the two were not officially divorced.
+On December 12, 1957, Jerry married 13-year-old Myra Gale Brown, his third cousin.
 Cousins or second cousins getting married was a common practice in the rural Southern United States in the Fifties, but when Jerry Lee went to England in 1958, the press scandalized his marriage.
-He did a few concerts, but the pressure from the furious and judgemental British press became overwhelming and the tour was stopped.
+He did a few concerts, but the pressure from the furious and judgemental British press became overwhelming and the tour was stopped after just three shows.
 The scandal nearly ruined Jerry Lee's career.
-By the time he got back to the States, his records were being ripped from store shelves, his appearances cancelled and his record sales declined.
-"High School Confidential", from the MGM movie of the same name, sank to the bottom of the charts.
-Lewis stood up to the deluge, however, saying "I plumb married the girl, didn't I?".
+By the time he got back to the States, his records were being ripped from store shelves, his appearances canceled and his record sales declined.
+Lewis stood up to the deluge, saying "I plumb married the girl, didn't I?".

 On February 10th, 2008, Jerry Lee appeared with John Fogerty and Little Richard on the 50th Grammy Awards Show, performing "Great Balls of Fire" in a medley with "Good Golly Miss Molly".
 On June 4th of that year, Lewis was inducted into The Louisiana Music Hall of Fame.
 One month later, he appeared on A Capitol Fourth and performed the finale's final act with a medley of "Roll Over Beethoven", "Whole Lotta Shakin' Goin On" and "Great Balls of Fire".
 In October, as part of a very successful European tour, Lewis returned to the UK, almost exactly 50 years after his ill-fated first tour.
 He appeared at two London shows: a special private show at the 100 Club on October 25th and at the London Forum on October 28th with Wanda Jackson and his sister, Linda Gail Lewis.